-The new boundaries include a total of 38 buildings.4 Of these, 36 are contributing resources and two are non-contributing.
-The U.S. Treasury Building (1836-1869) represents the area's first phase of development, while the National Savings and Trust Company, 1887-1888, represents a later phase of the district's 19th-century period of development, and the Riggs Bank building, 1899-1901, represents the beginning of the area's 20th century growth.
+The new boundaries include a total of 38 buildings.
+Of these, 36 are considered contributing resources and two are considered non-contributing.
+The U.S. Treasury Building (1836-1869) represents the area's first phase, while the National Savings and Trust Company, 1887-1888, represents a later phase of the district's 19th-century period of development, and the Riggs Bank building, 1899-1901, represents the beginning of the area's 20th century growth.
 All of the other contributing buildings were constructed in the first half of the 20th century illustrating the expanding business district that catered primarily to the city's financial and real estate concerns.
-The two non-contributing buildings were constructed after 1950, outside the Period of Significance.
-Several sizeable contemporary additions to historic buildings have been constructed in the district, but because they are physically connected to contributing resources, they are not counted separately from them.5 In addition, one building, the Investment Building (1923) was completely gutted and rebuilt; however, because the historic facades remain intact and contribute to the character of the streetscape, it is considered a contributing resource.
-Of the 38 buildings, 21 of them have been individually listed in the National Register.
+The two non-contributing buildings were constructed outside the Period of Significance.
+Several sizeable contemporary additions to historic buildings have been constructed in the district, but they are physically connected to contributing resources and are not counted separately from them.